aesara-devs/aesara/doc/extending/op.rst

    .. note::

      If you set `__props__`, this will be automatically generated.
-     You can still overide it for custom output.
+     You can still override it for custom output.

 .. function:: do_constant_folding(fgraph, node)